Velvet Revolver: Libertad and departure of Scott Weiland (2005–2008)

-In support of Libertad, Velvet Revolver toured North America with Alice in Chains from August 2007 to October.
+In support of Libertad, Velvet Revolver toured North America with Alice in Chains from August to October 2007.
 They also performed at the Virgin Festival, Gods of Metal, and Download in 2007.
 A November tour of Japan was canceled after they were denied visas, and in 2008, a tour of Australia was postponed, due to health issues, and later canceled following Weiland's decision to voluntarily enter a rehab facility.
 On November 21, 2007, Weiland was arrested after crashing his car while driving on an L.A. highway.
 He was charged with driving under the influence of drugs with a prior conviction and later released on $40,000 bail.
 Velvet Revolver then toured both the US and the UK, as well as some European shows, on the Rock n' Roll as It Should Be tour from January 24 to April 1, 2008.
 They also played at the Dubai Desert Rock Festival on March 8 the same year.
-It was during the tour that Weiland "got back into his old ways", which started to take their toll on the rest of the band with the cancellation of the Australian tour seen as the "final blow".
+During the tour, Weiland "got back into his old ways", which started to take their toll on the rest of the band with the cancellation of the Australian tour seen as the "final blow".

 On the UK tour, the band members never spoke with Weiland, with the exception of a few arguments around the stage.
 Tensions came to a head during Velvet Revolver's Glasgow show on March 20, 2008, where Weiland announced to the crowd that it was the band's last tour, unaware that the other band members were already planning on firing him.
 After Sorum posted a message about the show on his website, Weiland issued a statement through Blabbermouth.net in response, saying he "made many attempts to remain cordial with the members of [Velvet Revolver], but mainly, the likes of [Sorum]" and that "[the band] were a gang.
 But ego and jealousy can get the better of anyone."
 Slash later stated that it would not be Velvet Revolver's last tour.
 Weiland's departure was announced on April 1.
 Weiland also departed the cover band Camp Freddy, which also featured Sorum, and reunited with Stone Temple Pilots, before being fired in 2013.